 Terms of participation are listed below.
-Respondents not meeting all minimum participation criteria shall be deemed ineligible and their offers will not be considered.
+Respondents not meeting all minimum participation criteria, below, shall be deemed ineligible and their offers will not be considered.

-Resource:
+Resource Requirements:

-- 1. Resources must be CEC-certifiable as an eligible renewable resource; - 2.
+- 1. Resources must be CEC-certifiable as an eligible renewable resource by the commercial operation date; - 2.
 Resources must utilize a commercially proven technology; - 3.
-RAM Resources must be new or existing facilities; - i. an existing facility may participate in RAM without restriction if the existing facility is not currently delivering energy pursuant to an existing contractual agreement with SDG&E, PG&E or SCE, or if such an agreement exists but it is scheduled to terminate within 24 months of the utility's expected date of CPUC approval for the utility's PPA from that RAM auction, as estimated by that utility's RAM Bidding Protocol (i.e., February 12, 2016); - 4.
-SunRate Resources must be new facilities; - 5.
-Resources must sell its entire output to SDG&E (full buy/sell) or sell all output in excess of onsite load to SDG&E (excess sales); and - 6.
-The project must not sell partial output from a system sized above 20 MWs.
+BioRAM Resources must be new or existing facilities; - i. an existing facility may participate in BioRAM without restriction if the existing facility is not currently delivering energy pursuant to an existing contractual agreement with SDG&E, PG&E or SCE, or if such an agreement exists but it is scheduled to terminate within 36 months of the utility's expected date of CPUC approval for the utility's PPA that may result from this BioRAM auction, as estimated by that utility's RAM Bidding Protocol; - 4.
+Resources must sell its entire output to SDG&E (full buy/sell) or sell all output in excess of onsite load to SDG&E (excess sales); and - 5.
+Respondent must demonstrate a fuel supply plan for the delivery term that includes fuel sourced from High Hazard Zones, as are designated by CAL FIRE or successor agency as a percentage of total fuel burned as follows: 40% in 2016, 50% in 2017, 60% in 2018 and 80% for each subsequent year included in the delivery term or additional option year.